IIIF/cookbook-recipes/recipe/0140-multiple-geo-assertion/index.md

 # [Presentation API 3](https://iiif.io/api/presentation/3.0/)

 ### Example 1: third party annotation
-In this example, the agent does not own the resource and its attempting multiple third party assertions.
+In this example, the agent does not own the resource and is attempting multiple third party assertions.
 This can be done using Annotations.
 [JSON-LD](anno.json)

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="anno.json" }